Shirobako: The Movie: Critical response

 Brittany Vincent gave the film 7 out of 10 for IGN, feeling that it was "a charming addition to the slice-of-life drama series, and it's undeniably fun to catch up with a wide array of characters who popped up throughout the course of the anime.
 Unfortunately, while it maintains its enjoyable look at how real-world animation studios operate, it's all too content to tread the same familiar waters.
 It's worth watching for hardcore fans, but for newcomers, it's not really necessary."
 Vincent lauded how the film highlighted the moments between the employees of Musashino Animation without leaving anyone out of the spotlight, feeling that it was "satisfying in a distinctly Shirobako way", and featured personal lives of characters outside their work, particularly Endō's interaction with his wife Mayumi.
-However, Vincent found similarities in terms of story beats when comparing the film with the anime series and felt the progression of the characters after the story's four-year gap was "not seem worthwhile".
+However, Vincent found similarities in terms of story beats when comparing the film with the anime series and felt the progression of the characters after the story's four-year gap "may not seem worthwhile".
 Writing for The Japan Times, Matt Schley gave the film 3.5 out of 5 stars, feeling that it "doesn't bring much to the table that the series didn't five years ago."
 Despite stating that it "doesn't feel essential", he felt the film was "a lot of fun to see these characters again, fighting against scheming rights holders, seemingly impossible deadlines and creative doubts to dream up something that is worth their viewers' time."
 He felt the film served as "a kind of greatest hits for the original, with many situations and jokes repeated almost line for line", while finding the new characters lacking a dynamic.
 He noted Miyamori and her high school friends had the same existential questions from the anime series despite the story progressing four years later.